Recap on registration page types

 1 - The invited attendee has an assistant who needs to proceed with the registration on their behalf

-Scenario 1 - Assistant has access to the attendee’s mailbox
+Scenario 1 - The assistant has access to the attendee’s mailbox

 Scenario 2: The assistant does not have access to the invited attendee’s inbox